paulhegedus/OFPE/README.md

 This process begins with the creation of a spatial database for storing data gathered from farms and from satellite sources.
-This database is set up in a specific manner to support the ensuing workflow and requires the user to specify the boundaries of fields selected for data intensive management and the farm boundary within which a farmer’s fields fall.
+This database is set up in a specific OFPE format to support the ensuing workflow and requires the user to specify the boundaries of fields selected for data intensive management and the farm boundary within which a farmer’s fields fall.
 This is a one-time process where once the database is set up it will only need management to keep it up to date.

 The database schematic is outlined below; ![TODO: Update figure.
 OFPE database schematic.
 Legend is in top left.
 Blue boxes represent schemas